guangie88/terraform-zap/README.md

 ## How to run

-With `.tfignore` file in place, simply run `terraform-zap`.
+With `.tfzignore` file in place, simply run `terraform-zap`.
 You should see mainly `terraform destroy` logs in place, but the ignored resources should now no longer appear during the confirmation.